ThatFrenchComputerGuy/CedChartJs/README.md

  ### Second Color
- Another additional property for your graph is ```secondColor:``` This allows you to have a custom gradient color different from the main line color.
+ Another additional property for your graph is **secondColor**.
+This allows you to have a custom gradient color different from the main line color.
  The same colors as *color:* are available.

  If not specified, the default second color is the same as the main color.